 I’m a design leader focused on helping teams do great work together.

-I zeroed in on leadership early in my design career when I realized I was interested in creating the conditions where good design happens—building energized teams, developing thoughtful leaders, and making sure design has real influence from the start.
+I zeroed in on leadership early in my design career when I realized I was interested in creating the conditions where good design happens—bringing together motivated teams, growing thoughtful leaders, and making sure design had a seat at the table.

 I’ve led UX organizations in enterprise learning, financial services, and education technology.
 No matter the industry, I find myself returning to the same principle: Great design happens when people have clarity, context, and trust.